Your local monthly magazine

 VV APRIL 2017

-Financially we run with a healthy backing, income coming from advertising, and have always endeavoured to put something back into the community by way of grants to local clubs and organisations funded by the small surplus from that advertising revenue.
-Last year we again allocated £1000.00 for grants to local groups and organisation and we are currently just about to advertise a further round of grants for 2016.
+Financially we run with a healthy backing, income coming from advertising, and have always endeavoured to put something back into the community by way of grants to local clubs and organisations.
+This being funded by the surplus from the advertising revenue.
+We have just, in November 2017, presented a further £3500.00 to 15 groups and organisations all based within our publication area.

 Village Voice is run by a Management Board which at present consists of :-